PetrBaca/AdvancedRegression/lesson_code/07_CountRegression/7_CountingThings.md

 <!-- #region slideshow={"slide_type": "slide"} -->
 ## Section Recap
 - You just worked through a big, full Bayesian workflow!
-- ZIPoisson gives us even more flexibility, with two distinct linear regressions,
+- ZIPoisson gives us even more flexibility, with two distinct linear regressions, one for the Poisson process, and another for the probability of entering the Poisson process.
     - Each uses a different inverse link function -- exponential for the former, logistic for the latter.
     - ZIPoisson is part of a broader class of models called mixture models.
     - They give us more flexibility to adapt models to data, not data to models.